Thursday, October 1, 2020

 Crazy times

-Seems like old news now to talk about the crazy scenes in grocery stores. {Side note: have you ever seen so many men in a grocery store line?}
+Seems like old news now to talk about the crazy scenes in grocery stores.
+I have never seen so many men in a grocery store line.

 It took me by surprise.
-Because I, like everyone else in the medical world, was focused on what we (as a medical community) were gearing up for health-wise.
+Because I was focused on what we were gearing up for health-wise.
 How would that affect our volumes in the hospital?
 How would staffing be affected?
 What about co-workers with ill and aging parents?
 Or school aged children?
 As I pondered how I was going to need to gear up for work, it didn't occur to me that I couldn't continue on with my after work hours life.
+Duh.

 Whether or not I would be able to get toilet paper or basic groceries was not a huge concern for me.
 I knew the grocery stores would be busy last Friday, but I did not expect this.
-I kept thinking: something bad must be happening if there's this big a run on the grocery store.
+I kept thinking: something bad must be happening.

-I had a reasonable list.
-One cart, reasonably full.
-That was definitely not the norm. {I even picked up a new skillet I needed!} I walked through the store gingerly dodging the HEB Curbside folks filling giant rolling carts, employees desperately trying to off-load pallets, and so. many. people.
+I had a reasonable list but that was definitely not the norm.
+I walked through the store gingerly dodging the HEB Curbside folks filling giant rolling carts, employees desperately trying to off-load pallets, and so. many. people.
 Many of whom had this "deer in the headlights" expression.

-For some people, I guess Chinet dinner napkins or paper towels are an OK substitute for toilet paper. {Better get a plumber on speed dial, lady.} I just don't get it.
+I just don't get it.
 You aren't being quarantined right now unless you are sick, just follow the current guidelines.
 You don't need enough groceries or dinner napkins for the zombie apocalypse.
-The grocery stores right now are short on employees.
-And time.
-They have plenty of food in warehouses.
-Its coming.
-They just need to close the stores earlier to get it stocked.
+The grocery stores right now are short on employees and time.
+They have plenty of food in warehouses, it just needs to get here faster than they sell it.
+They have to close the stores earlier to get it stocked.
 And their employees probably could use giant raises.
 And a break.

 After all, they have families, too.